esmini/esmini/README.md

 2. Load the scene (Assets/Scenes/esmini-scene).
 3. Then just press play-button.

+Select (click on) esmini-player in Hierarchy to show up in Inspector, where you can specify scenario file and a few parameters.
+Note that scenario file and dependent OpenDRIVE and optional 3D scenegraph file must be present in StreamingAssets folder.

 Plugins can be updated, but NOTE that you need to restart Unity to (re)load shared library plugins.
 And, of course, scenario files and other content can be added or replaced.

 ## esmini controllers